Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Introduction

+The current literature on DP implementation for DR programs adds noise to the input or aggregated data \cite{Data_diff_privacy1,Data_diff_privacy2,Data_diff_privacy3}.
+Such methods don't consider the optimization problem, limiting their application since their solutions are not certified feasible.
+In contrast, we internalize the noise into our optimization problem and utilize stochastic programming \cite{Valadmir2} for privacy-aware DR solutions.
 This paper introduces DP into a LS-MDP framework, where DP is employed to privatize default transition probabilities, which are obtained from the MP derived from electricity consumption data, by means of adding a noise from a specified Dirichlet distribution to protect the privacy of DR participants.
-First, we leverage stochastic programming to derive privatized optimal policies.
-These optimal policies are the generalized expressions of the stochastic policies derived in \cite{MDP_Hassan_Uncertainty} to internalize uncertainty, using first and second statistical moments, but extended to privatized versions with privacy guarantees on default transition probabilities.
-While the use of stochastic programming enables the aggregators to protect the privacy of DR participants in their optimization problems, they may need to send their data to external entities (e.g. web/cloud computing or report data to authorities for audits \cite{LL84_LL87}).
+The main contributions are as follows: \begin{enumerate} \item We leverage stochastic programming to derive privatized optimal policies.
+These optimal policies are the generalized expressions of the stochastic policies derived in \cite{MDP_Hassan_Uncertainty} to internalize uncertainty, using first and second statistical moments, but extended to privatized versions with privacy guarantees on default transition probabilities. \item While the use of stochastic programming enables the aggregators to protect the privacy of DR participants in their optimization problems, they may need to send their data to external entities (e.g. web/cloud computing or report data to authorities for audits \cite{LL84_LL87}).
 This motivates us for exploring the average value method for DP, our second contribution.
 This method solves the LS-MDP problem for a set of randomly generated samples of default transition probabilities, and provides randomized optimal policies for these samples.
 This also allows the aggregator to outsource the optimization step to a third entity without compromising the privacy of DR participants.
-Unlike in the stochastic methods described above, the average value method does not require specifying first and second statistical moments as exactly know for the randomized policies.
-The average of all the optimal randomized policies is computed to compare the outcome of the average value method to the stochastic approach.
-The cost of privacy for the DP LS-MDP is also derived for both the stochastic and average value methods, and the loss of optimality, also known as the cost of privacy, that occurs as the result of providing privacy to DR participants, is analyzed.
+Unlike in the stochastic methods described above, the average value method does not require specifying first and second statistical moments \textcolor{black}{as exactly known for the randomized policies.} The average of all the optimal randomized policies is computed to compare the outcome of the average value method to the stochastic approach. \item The cost of privacy for the DP LS-MDP is also derived for both the stochastic and average value methods, and the loss of optimality, also known as the cost of privacy, that occurs as the result of providing privacy to DR participants, is analyzed. \end{enumerate} The usefulness of the proposed framework is demonstrated on the real-life data based on New York University (NYU) campus building, which participates in Consolidated Edison operated DR events.